Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Proof of Theorems -3

-This proof is very close to the one in \cite{ChpLyap} (p13:"Step 2: Proof of (A2)"), except that, in \Req{Sb}, $t-u$ shall be larger than some value ; and the same for $t$ in our \RDc.
-To compare the notations, our $e_\T$, $c_{Dc}$ and $c_{sb}$ refer resp. to their $M$, $C_m$ and $4/ c_1\, D_m\, D_{n_1}$.
+This proof is very close to the one in \cite{ChpLyap} (p13:"Step 2: Proof of \textup{$(A1)$}"), except that, in \Req{U:eSb}, $t-u$ shall be larger than some value, and similarly for $t$ in \Req{U:AS}.
+To compare the notations, our $e_\cT$, $c_{A}$ and $c\iSB$ refer resp. to their $M$, $C_m$ and $4/ c_1\, D_m\, D_{n_1}$.
 Thus, we won't detail it much and refer to \cite{ChpLyap}.

-Let $\alc \in \M_1(\cX)$, $\tp \ge \tps~:= \tSb \vee \tDc$ and $x\in \cX$.
+Let $\zeta \in \M_1(\cX)$, $\tp \ge t\iPs:= t\iSB \vee t_{A}$ and $x\in \cX$.